đ Table of contents

 Exercise 13

-How would you prioritize the seven user stories that you came up with in the previous exercise?
-That is, in which order these user stories should be implemented to maximize the stakeholder’s value for the application?
+The Product Owner needs your help prioritizing the user stories.
+How would you prioritize the user stories that you came up with in the previous exercise?
+That is, in which order these user stories should be implemented?

 On top of the importance of a user story, consider the dependencies between the different user stories.
 For example, certain user stories might be impossible to implement before some other user story has been implemented.
 Can we for example list quizzes before a teacher can add one?